WomenPlusPlus/deploy-impact-23-shift-2/README.md

 We are using [Auth0](https://auth0.com/) for User Authentication.

-[Here](https://github.com/WomenPlusPlus/deploy-impact-23-shift-2/blob/main/docs/credentials.md) are some demo users you can use.
+[Here](https://github.com/WomenPlusPlus/deploy-impact-23-shift-2/blob/main/docs/credentials.md) you can find some demo users you can use.

 ## :woman_technologist: Team members :man_technologist:
 | Name                                                                         | Role            | GitHub                                            |